 Packaged units contain all the necessary components, but they are all located in one cabinet, like a much larger version of a window unit.
-Instead of splitting the cold side from the warm side, they’re all together in one unit.
-The heating process is used through either natural gas or an electric heat lamp located inside the packaged unit.
+Instead of splitting the cold side from the warm side, all the components are packaged together.
+The heating process is used through either natural gas or an electric heat lamp located inside the unit.
 Therefore, most packaged units don’t have an indoor furnace.

 Packaged Terminal Air Conditioner (PTAC) units are also known as wall-split air conditioning systems.
-PTAC systems are a type of packaged air conditioner that is typically installed through the wall of a building, such as a hotel room or senior living facility, so the evaporator section and controls are located inside the space and the condensing coil is on the exterior side of the wall to reject the heat from the space to the outdoor environment.
+PTAC systems are a type of packaged air conditioner that is typically installed through the wall of a building, such as a hotel room, so the evaporator section and controls are located inside the space and the condensing coil is on the exterior side of the wall to project the heat from the space to the outdoor environment.

 To ensure your unit will be installed correctly, hire an HVAC contractor to help you install a new AC system.
 When researching a quality HVAC contractor, take a look at their:

-- Online reputation– A simple Google search can help find the best HVAC contractor for you.
-Yelp, Craigslist, and other sites are useful to see how many stars a certain contractor has.
+- Online reputation: A simple Google search can help find the best HVAC contractor for you.
+Yelp, Home Advisor, Google Reviews and other sites are useful to see how many stars a certain contractor has.

-- Two-Stage– A two-stage compressor has two stages: medium and high.
-The high stage is for those hot and muggy days, while medium is for those milder days or overnight.
-The two-stage air conditioning compressor runs on a lower setting until the outdoor temperature gets too hot, when it is taking too long to cool off the inside space.
-Because the compressor can often run most of the year in the medium setting, it uses less energy and reduces your electric bills.
-It’s also more comfortable for you; by running longer at the medium compressor speed, the unit does a better job of removing humidity from the indoor air, making the space more comfortable and often allow you to raise the temperature on the thermostat a degree or two and still feel cool.
-This saves you money also!
-Depending on the SEER rating, a two-stage compressor costs more than a single-stage compressor.
+- Two-stage: A two-stage compressor operates at two speeds: low and high.
+The high stage is for those hot and muggy days, while low is for milder days or overnight.
+The two-stage air conditioning compressor runs on a lower setting until the outdoor temperature gets too hot.
+The compressor can complete most cooling cycles on the medium setting, so it uses less energy and reduces your electric bills.
+By running longer at the lower speed, the unit does a better job of removing humidity from the indoor air.
+Your space is more comfortable year-round.

 Condenser Fan Motor

-Another variable to consider is the condenser fan motor which is a part of the outdoor condensing unit.
-These fans keep the AC’s compressor from being overheated.
-These fans also cool the super-heated refrigerant that moved through the condensing coils of the outside air conditioning unit.
-Through annual maintenance, you can increase the life of these motors.
-Instead of replacing the entire AC condenser (with costs ranging in the thousands of dollars), you can replace a fan motor for a few hundred dollars.
+Another variable to consider is the condenser fan motor, which is a part of the outdoor condensing unit.
+These fans keep the AC’s compressor from being overheated and cool the super-heated refrigerant that moved through the outdoor unit.
+As a core component of your air conditioner, the condenser fan should be inspected seasonally to prolong its lifespan.

 Noise levels coming from AC units depend on: